ivoleitao/shadertoy_api/README.md

 ## Introduction

-As a standalone package does not provide access to the Shadertoy API.
-Instead it provides as basic definition of the contracts and the entities needed to create a dart client to the Shadertoy API.
+Provides a basic definition of the contracts and the entities needed to create a dart client to the Shadertoy API.

 The contracts defined in this library allow the creation of clients for:
-* Shadertoy REST API as presented in the [howto](https://www.shadertoy.com/howto#q2) which provides a number of operations over the Shadertoy database that albeit limited allows browsing the Shadertoy catalog.
-To use this type of client a API key should be obtained for a properly registered user on the [apps](https://www.shadertoy.com/myapps) page of the user and the client implementation should support providing it at the time of the construction
+* Shadertoy REST API (as presented in the [howto](https://www.shadertoy.com/howto#q2)) which provides a number of operations that allow the user to browse the shaders currently available with public+api privacy settings.
+The number of operations available on this client, are limited but enough for simple browsing usage.
+To start use this type of client a API key should be obtained for a properly registered user on the [apps](https://www.shadertoy.com/myapps) page of the user and the client implementation should support providing it at the time of the construction
-* Shadertoy Site API which allow access to more detailed data but needs a client implementation leveraging web scrapping techniques to obtain the data.
-The client implementation should support the usage of a suitable user and password thus supporting logging in and out of the site or in alternative a complete anonymous access that does not imply providing user and pass.
+* Shadertoy Site API which allow access to more data (not constrained by the public+api privacy settings) but needs a client implementation leveraging web scrapping techniques to obtain the data.
+The client implementation should support the usage of a suitable user and password thus supporting logging in and out of the site or in alternative allows complete anonymous access, naturally not implying user and pass.

-Additionally it defines contracts supporting the creation of data stores for the Shadertoy data thus providing a way to work offline with the donwloaded shaders instead of hitting the REST or Site APIs
+Additionally this library defines contracts supporting the creation of data stores for the Shadertoy data thus providing a way to work offline with the donwloaded shaders instead of hitting the REST or Site APIs

 ## Getting Started